CliMA/ClimaCoupler.jl/docs/design-doc/regridding/README.md

     - prescribed ice and ocean > atmos: T_sfc, q_sfc, roughness, albedo
 - grid box partition done automatically in Cartesian
 - topography

+### Dynamic Aquaplanet
+- conservative remapping sufficient for exchage of fields /states:
+    - atmos > oceananigans
+        - need to map weights to oceananigans grid (need ordering of the nodes)

 ### Optimization
 - more efficient storage of the sparse matrix [in progress]